-Knowing about the challenges faced by each group of businesses allows associations to market the benchmarks accordingly.
+Knowing about the challenges, needs, pains and gains faced by each group of businesses allows associations to market the benchmarks accordingly.
 Some groups may not have asked for information despite the challenges they face, but that does not mean they can’t use the information.

 Generally, associations will want to create a more homogeneous member group, which can then be compared across multiple factors during a benchmark.
 However, if you don’t categorize and identify groups, then the data is a lot more generalized, and that leads to highly speculative results.
 Usually, the benchmarks will be limited to financial stats across the industry.